constrainedcooking/constrainedcooking.github.io/index.md

 <img src="images/homepagenew.PNG"/>

-After a user creates an account,
+After a user creates an account, they can create recipes using the add recipe page:

 # Goals

 We have several goals that will be included in our final system: